Pauline Ferrand Prevot

 Stages

-Each of the eight stages of the Tour de France Femmes has a single winner, so a different results sheet every day.
+Each of the nine stages of the Tour de France Femmes has a single winner, so a different results sheet every day.
 The results from the stage contribute to all the classifications apart from the mountains (unless the stage features a summit finish).
 The first three across the finish line respectively receive bonus seconds of 10, 6, and 4 that contribute to the general and youth classifications.

 General classification